enovales/LudumLinguarum/README.md

 ## Does this really work?

-**Yes!** Lots of free and commercial software and services are based around these ideas, including Duolingo, Course Hero, Memrise, and SuperMemo.
+**Yes!** Lots of free and commercial software and services are based around these ideas, including Duolingo, Course Hero, and Memrise.
 I would strongly encourage you to try it out if you are skeptical -- you'll find it starts to improve your recall almost immediately, and daily practice will build up your vocabulary quite quickly.

 ## How should I use this?